helloSystem/docs/user/getting-started.md

 * Network Device: VirtIO

 To set resolution, press F2 at boot to access OVMF settings.
 Select 'Device Manager > OVMF Platform Configuration > Change Preferred', save and reboot.

+### VMware Workstation
+Tested on VMware Workstation 16.2.1

+> :warning: **Installation Issue** <br/>For best results while installing, please set your CPU to 1 socket, and no more than 4 cores.<br />After installation, you can set the CPU socket and core count to your desire.

+* Memory: 4GB
+* Processors: 4 (1 socket, 4 cores)
+* Hard Disk: At least 8GB
+* Guest Operating System Version: FreeBSD 12 64-bit